aRibra/Torch-Pruning/README.md

 # Pruning Swin-T from `mmpretrain`

 __Paper__: "*Optimizing Neural Networks for Edge Devices via Structural Pruning: An Empirical Study with DepGraph*"
+__Accepted at__ "International Conference on Cognitive Computing, Intelligence and Data Science Applications (CCIDSA)".

 ### Training model
 Please refer to the following fork from mmpretrain: https://github.com/aRibra/mmpretrain